mia-platform/documentation/docs/marketplace/add_to_marketplace/manage_marketplace_items.md

 Imagine you are a software developer, working for the Company "Acme Corporation".

-You have developed a new service (for example a NodeJS service) called "My Awesome Service",and you want it to be available in the Marketplace of your Company.
+You have developed a new service (for example a NodeJS service) called "My Awesome Service", and you want it to be available in the Marketplace of your Company.

 First of all, you need to create a JSON file as explained in [this guide](/marketplace/add_to_marketplace/contributing_overview.md#how-to-configure-a-new-component).
 Save the file in the current directory, for example as `myMarketplaceItem.json` file.